isaacs/node-lru-cache/README.md

 Even if size tracking is enabled, **it is strongly recommended to set a `max` to prevent unbounded growth of the cache.**  See "Storage Bounds Safety" below.

+### `maxEntrySize`

+Set to a positive integer to track the sizes of items added to the cache, and prevent caching any item over a given size.
+Attempting to add an item whose calculated size is greater than this amount will be a no-op.
+The item will not be cached, and no other items will be evicted.

+Optional, must be a positive integer if provided.
+Defaults to the value of `maxSize` if provided.

 ### `sizeCalculation`